onflow/flow-nft/README.md

 the [standard proposed in FLIP-0636](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md).

-The standard `NonFungibleToken.NFT` interface implements the [Views.Resolver]() interface, which allows an NFT to implement one or more metadata types, called `Views`.
+The standard `NonFungibleToken.NFT` interface implements the [Views.Resolver]() interface, which allows an NFT to implement one or more metadata types called `Views`.

-Each `View` represents a different kind of metadata.
+Each `View` represents a different type of metadata, such as an on-chain creator biography or an off-chain video clip.

-- An NFT can implement multiple views
+View the full list of

+## Feedback

+As Flow and Cadence are still new, we expect this standard to evolve based on feedback from both developers and users.

+We'd love to hear from anyone who has feedback.
+For example:

+- Are there any features that are missing from the standard?
+- Are the current features defined in the best way possible?
+- Are there any pre and post conditions that are missing?
+- Are the pre and post conditions defined well enough?
+Error messages?
+- Are there any other actions that need an event defined for them?
+- Are the current event definitions clear enough and do they provide enough information?
+- Are the variable, function, and parameter names descriptive enough?
+- Are there any openings for bugs or vulnerabilities that we are not noticing?

+Please create an issue in this repository if there is a feature that you believe needs discussing or changing.

 ## Comparison to other Standards on Ethereum